sanjP10/release/README.md

 ```

 ## Changelog Notes
-The **Github** and **Gitlab** api's also takes the markdown between the version numbers and creates a release with the changelog notes you created.
+The **GitHub** and **Gitlab** APIs also takes the markdown between the version numbers and creates a release with the changelog notes you created.
 If you use the default **git** provided or a self-hosted **bitbucket** the release notes are added as annotations to the tag, so if you run `git show <desired tag>` you can see the notes associated.
 **Bitbucket** api does not process any release notes as it is not supported.